 I was born in NJ in the fall of 1972.
 I had an older brother, and a wonderful stay-at-home mother.
 My father was a psychiatrist with a private practice in NYC.
 I grew up in that area of NJ near Manhattan, and went to public school in an ethnically and socioeconomically diverse setting.
 It taught me a lot about the social inequities that many endure.

 I went to college at Cornell for 2 years, however it wasn't meant to be.
 Came back to NJ and after a few years reorienting my life's purpose, working as a waitress at a local chain restaurant, I graduated from Montclair State University in 1996 with a bachelor's degree in Business.

 In the Fall of 1996, my parents were tragically killed and left me to handle the estate.
 My older brother was unfortunately not in any mental state to attend to anyone's affairs, including his own.
 So a few weeks before my 24th birthday, my family was gone and I was put in charge of all the family's affairs.

 Needless to say this was quite a traumatic period in my life.
 Luckily, I had wonderful friends and a charming new boyfriend, who lived in Florida.
-As I got my head wrapped around the tasks put before me, I moved in with him there on the west coast.
+As I got my head wrapped around the tasks put before me, I moved in with him on the west coast of Florida.
 He was a fundamentally vital part of stabilizing my world through this period, and we got married in 1999.
 Thankful that my family had left some funds to support me, I spent those years working to settle the estate, clean out the house, and sell it, which I finally succeeded in doing in 2002.